VaishnavMohan/INDUSTRIAL-VISIT/README.md

 # Industrial-Visit
-To Get details of the industries available across the states
+To Get details of the industries available across the states.